Mobile SEO: A Beginner's Guide

 By purchasing through the links on this page, you are giving us the opportunity to earn a commission.
 Your support is greatly appreciated!

 Google started its focus on mobile SEO all the way back in 2014.
-Back then, many websites had no mobile-friendly versions and browsing them was a real torture.
+Back then, many websites had no mobile-friendly versions, and browsing them was real torture.

 Shopify mobile SEO starts with optimized product images.
 Automate your image optimization efforts and improve mobile store speed with TinyIMG